 After being booked into the county jail, the defendant will see a judge who will set terms of bond and the bond amount.

-You will also lose the benefit of confidentiality, since most courts follow stringent guidelines to show posted funds are not a product of criminal activity.
+You will also lose the benefit of confidentiality since most courts follow stringent guidelines to show posted funds are not a product of criminal activity.
 In most cases, bail is posted through a bail bondsman.
-The bail agent collects a fee (or premium) and secures some form of collateral for the full amount of the bail.
-Fees vary by state, but are usually 10% of the bail amount, except for federal and immigration cases, which may be as high as 15 to 20%.
+The bail agent collects a fee (or premium) and secures some form of collateral for the total amount of the bail.
+Costs vary by state but are usually 10% of the bail amount, except for federal and immigration cases, which may be as high as 15 to 20%.

-Collateral is something of value that is held by the bail agent to ensure the defendant is present for all court proceedings.
+Collateral is something of value that the bail agent holds to ensure the defendant is present for all court proceedings.
 A piece of real estate, a car, or a bank account all can be considered collateral.
-Sometimes the signature of a qualifying co-signor will be accepted.
+Sometimes the signature of a qualifying co-signer will be accepted.

 A bail bond agent has a legal responsibility to safeguard all collateral.
 As long as the defendant has not failed to appear before the court, collateral is returned once a case is completed whether the defendant is found innocent or guilty.
-A bail agents fee however is not returned; this is payment for services rendered regardless of the outcome of the case.
+However, a bail agents fee is not returned; this is payment for services rendered regardless of the outcome of the case.

 If you think the defendant is going to flee, contact your bondsman as soon as possible to review what options are available to you.
 If a defendant fails to appear before the court, he is considered a fugitive and a bench warrant is issued for their arrest.
 The bail bond agent makes every effort to locate the fugitive and return them to custody.
 However, if the bail bond agent is unable to locate the fugitive the bail agent must pay the entire bond amount to the court.
 The bail bond agent can recover the cost by turning to the collateral to reimburse the loss.